-For many, the X-wing Fighter is the bold face of the rebellion.
-It is a benchmark of the Star Wars franchise, and that is why in 1999 LEGO chose it to be the very first Star Wars themed set to be released.
-LEGO has continued to release variable and improved X-Wing sets since 1999 with most recent release of the 75218 model in August 2018.
-There have been 10 X-Wing models created (not including microsets or Microfighters).
-We are going to provide a synopsis and comparison as to decide which of the models is the best, and which has the most value.
+For many, the X-wing Fighter is the boldface of the rebellion.
+It is a benchmark of the Star Wars franchise, and that is why in 1999 LEGO chose it to be the very first Star Wars set to be released.
+Using modern techniques and updated bricks, LEGO has continued to release variable and improved X-Wing sets since 1999 with the most recent release of the 75301 model in March 2021.
+Since 1999 there have been over ten X-Wing models created (not including micro sets or Microfighters).
+We are going to provide a synopsis and comparison to decide which is the best LEGO X-Wing and which has the most value.

 X-Wing Fighter 7140 (1999)

 This was the very first Star Wars LEGO set to ever be released and was the front-page star of the 1999 LEGO catalogue.
 It came with 263 pieces, 4 minifigures, and a fun comic book with alternate builds!
 The pieces were all printed and required no additional stickers be added to the model.
 This original LEGO X-Wing featured a Utility Train with one car to shuttle pilots, and one car containing 6 tools.
 The main fighter build has 2 storage compartments located at the front of the ship and behind R2-D2’s spot.
 The 4 mini-figures included in the set are a Rebel Mechanic, R2-D2 the Astro-mech droid, Luke Skywalker (lightsaber included), and Luke’s childhood friend from Tatooine Biggs Darklighter.
 The comic at the back of the instruction book detailed Luke’s crash on Dagobah and included alternate builds which were: a boat with a jet ski that detached from the boat, a full-sized communicator device, a mech, and a full-sized lightsaber handle.